alecstansell/era5_etl/README.md

 * Adds an H3 index using h3-spark.
 * Writes the data to a queriable databricks table and parquet file.
 * Tests if the table is queriable on the H3 Index
-* The notebook takes in one parameter, the date of the precipitation file to use in the format YYYY/MM.
+* Runs sample queries against the data.

 ## Libaries

 The notebook uses the following libraries: boto3, botocore, spark-xarray, h3-pyspark, pyspark.sql.

-The notebook also installs the necessary libraries via pip.
+The notebook installs the necessary libraries via pip.
 If the libraries are preloaded on the cluster, this step can be skipped.

 ## Automation

 This notebook can fit within a databricks workflow to run the data regularly as new data becomes available.

 ### Additional Context

 #### ERA5